 Adjusted EBITDA.
-The Adjusted EBITDA goal is intended to focus the Named Executive Officers on increasing Adjusted EBITDA.
-Adjusted EBITDA for purposes of this goal is Adjusted EBITDA, as defined in Note 10 in "the Annual Report at Part II - Item 8 - Consolidated Financial Statements and Supplementary Data" less the increase in financed wireless handset revenue.
-The goal is achieved by the Company recording Adjusted EBITDA that is greater than the Adjusted EBITDA target.
+The Adjusted EBITDA goal is intended to focus the Four Named Executive Officers on increasing Adjusted EBITDA.
+Adjusted EBITDA for purposes of this goal is Adjusted EBITDA, as defined in Note 12 in "the Annual Report at Part II - Item 8 - Consolidated Financial Statements and Supplementary Data" plus the cash received in excess of revenue recognized for long-term roaming arrangements.
+The goal is achieved by the Company recording Adjusted EBITDA that is equal to the Adjusted EBITDA target.

-The target for this metric was \$294.2 million in 2015 for the Named Executive Officers who would earn their Target Incentive Compensation for this goal if the metric was exceeded.
-In the case of the Named Executive Officers, the incentive compensation earned is increased or decreased from the Target Incentive Compensation by 5% for each \$1 million that the actual Adjusted EBITDA is above or below the Adjusted EBITDA metric.
+The target for this metric was \$329.6 million in 2016 for the Four Named Executive Officers who would earn their Target Incentive Compensation for this goal if the metric was achieved.
+In the case of the Four Named Executive Officers, the incentive compensation earned is increased or decreased from the Target Incentive Compensation by 5% for each \$1 million that the actual Adjusted EBITDA is above or below the Adjusted EBITDA metric.